 My Journey with Trichotillomania and why I started Tiny Intentions

 Fifteen years ago, I broke a habit that once felt impossible to overcome.
-But it was more than just a habit—it was a mental health condition, one I had unknowingly carried for years, passed down from one generation to the next.
+But it was more than just a habit—it was a mental health condition, one I had unknowingly carried for years.

 For most of my childhood and young adult life, I suffered in silence.
 It started when I was 10 years old and progressively worsened throughout my teens and early twenties.
 It wasn’t until my late twenties that I finally discovered its name: